wp-plugins/comment-contest/readme.txt

 TODO

 == Screenshots ==
-screenshot1.png The first page of the plugin : set the contest's features
+1. The first page of the plugin : set the contest's features
+2. Choose the article in which the contest is running
+3. Choose the comments
+4. The winners are displayed

 == Changelog ==

 = 1.0 =
 * Release version
 * Only French language is available

+= 1.1 =
+* Translation in English and French
+* Comments are included in the source code
+* Screenshots are available in the install